Pat Spearman: First term (2012-2016)

 During the 2013 regular session, Spearman sponsored multiple bills that passed the Legislature, including one that lists gender identity as a motivating factor for hate crimes.
 Besides, she supported a constitutional amendment to legalize gay marriage, and introduced an amendment to it that would allow religious organizations and clergy to refuse to marry people in order to take away concerns, and to guarantee religious protections.
 In May, Spearman supported an assembly bill extending the deadline for voter registration, arguing she knew as a veteran that it would help military personnel.
 The bill, however, was vetoed by Governor Brian Sandoval after being approved by both houses.

 In 2014, multiple Democrats asked Spearman to run for governor as no popular Democrats filed for the office, but she decided not to do so.
 Later that year, the members of the Legislature convened for a special session in order to approve proposed tax abatements for Tesla Motors, that would then build a battery factory in Nevada.
 Although Spearman criticized the proposal, because it would eliminate a program that helped small businesses, she voted for it.

 During the 2015 regular session, Spearman among other things introduced on behalf of absent Senator Debbie Smith a bill that would have prohibited people convicted of domestic violence and stalking to own guns.
 However, the bill did not pass the Legislature.
-Besides, she advocated legislation providing equal pay for women and minorities.
+Besides, she advocated for legislation that provided equal pay for women and minorities.
 Spearman did so rallying together with other Democrats in front of the Nevada Legislative Building surrounded by supporters.
 She argued another bill sponsored by Republican Michael Roberson did not go far enough, but later decided to support it in a bipartisan effort.
 It came no further than passing the Senate.
 She also tried to provide equal rights for women by introducing a senate joint resolution that would ratify the Equal Rights Amendment, an amendment to the U.S. Constitution, of which the ratification deadline had expired in 1982.
 The resolution never came to a vote.